 “Travel makes one modest.
 You see what a tiny place you occupy in the world.” - Gustave Flaubert

 Travel is also useful for providing perspective on our own life circumstances.
 You cannot accurately assess your own life circumstances without knowing the bigger picture regarding how people live around the world.

-Travel therefore gives you the perspective you need to evaluate your current life and decide whether it’s time for a change of direction.
+Travel therefore gives you the perspective you need to evaluate your current circumstances and decide whether it’s time for a change of direction.

 “ Of all the books in the world, the best stories are found between the pages of a passport” – Saber Ben Hassen